Visas and background checks

 Please remember that visa rules can change.
 While we keep this information as up-to-date as we possibly can, we also recommend that you do your own research to be sure that you have the correct information for your particular situation.

-Rest assured as well that you'll have detailed visa help from us and from our partner centre when you enrol on the course.
+Rest assured that you'll have detailed visa help from us and from our partner centre when you enrol on a course.

 • Cambodia

-To enter Cambodia you need either a T Class (tourist) visa or an Ordinary Visa E Class.
+To enter Cambodia you need either a T Class visa or an Ordinary Visa E Class.

 If you plan to stay and teach in Cambodia after the course, it’s best to enter on an Ordinary Visa E Class.
 These are also valid for 30 days and can be obtained from a Cambodian embassy or at the port of entry.
 They can be extended once for one, three, six or twelve months.
 If you extend for six or twelve months, you’ll be able to leave and re-enter the country as many times as you like, and open a bank account in Cambodia.
-When you secure a teaching job, your employer will sponsor your work permit and have it processed, along with the visa extension.
-For your work permit, you’ll need your TEFL certificate, a background check from your home country not more than six months old, and your degree certificate (if you have one – it’s not required).
-These don’t need to be notarised and legalised, but it’s a good idea to get this done anyway – visa rules can change, and this will cover you for that eventuality.
+When you secure a teaching job, employers in Cambodia often assist with the process of obtaining a work permit and extending your visa.
+This depends on the school’s policies and your contract.

 • Costa Rica

-Most nationalities don’t require a visa to enter the country, and you’ll automatically receive an entry stamp at immigration valid for 90 days.
-Your passport needs to be valid for 6 months from your entry date into Costa Rica, and you may need to show proof of onward tavel and funds sufficient for the duration of your stay.
+Most nationalities don’t require a visa to enter Costa Rica, and you’ll automatically receive an entry stamp at immigration valid for 90 days.
+For some nationalities this is 30 days, and for a few nationalities a visa IS required.
+Your passport needs to be valid for 6 months from your entry date into Costa Rica, and you may need to show proof of onward travel and funds sufficient for the duration of your stay.

-You can extend your stay beyond 90 days by making a short trip to Nicaragua or Panama, which are easily accessible, and then returning to Costa Rica.
+Some teachers choose to extend their stay beyond 90 days by making a short trip to Nicaragua or Panama, which are easily accessible, and then returning to Costa Rica.
+(Please note that visa policies can change, so it’s important to check the latest rules.)

 • France